xiix0/scam/README.md

-Domestic happiness and faithful friends.
+You are farsighted, a good planner, an ardent lover, and a faithful friend.